ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week8.md

 * Polymorphism: Refactor "ugly" switch/case statements.
 # Week challenges (Tuesday) 💻
 2. [ ] Develop typed functions by using TypeScript guided exercise, using Typescript
-3. [ ] Read Abstract Classes
+3. [x] Read Abstract Classes
+Type 1: To add the properties as such.
+En este, la propiedad tiene que asignarse despues a la clase que se extiende también.
+Type 2: The use of 'super()' to initialize it.

-5. [ ] Watch Abstract Classes vs Interfaces video
+5. [x] Watch Abstract Classes vs Interfaces video
+La diferencia entre clases abstractas e interfaces: The main difference is what they mean semantically.
+Abstract classes generalize behavior.
+From the general to the particular.
+Interfaces standarize behavior... so we do not break existing implementations.
+Question to considerate: What happens if two parents have the same behavior but we want to extend or implement, which will it have?

 # Week challenges (Wednesday) 💻
 5. [ ] Make the Deadfish Swim exercise, using Typescript